 - Clear away old or damaged insulation.
 Under most circumstances, you can use insulation to further waterproof your crawl space.
 However, you’re going to want to remove any old or damaged insulation from your crawl space prior to installing your vapor barrier.
 Why?
 Because old and damaged insulation provides the perfect bed for mold particles.
 The last thing you want to deal with after you’ve installed your vapor barrier is mold clusters.
 You can, of course, install new insulation where the old material once was.
 Just be sure to have it replaced at the same time you replace your new vapor barrier.

 - Install your vapor barrier.
 Once the stage is set, you can move to start laying your vapor barrier.
 During this process, be sure to cut holes so you can continue to access any pipes or physical structures you may need to at a later date.

 - Implement additional waterproofing solutions.
 With the installation complete, consider stacking your vapor barrier with other waterproofing solutions.
-Permanently installing a dehumidifier, for example, will help your barrier last longer.
+Permanently installing a dehumidifier, for example, can help your barrier last longer.

 Crawl spaces are excellent hideaways for the belongings you want to put into storage.
 Don’t let North Carolina’s rain keep you from using yours.
-If you want to install a vapor barrier, reach out to a contractor to learn about your options ASAP.
+If you want to install a vapor barrier, reach out to a contractor for a free inspection and estimate and to learn about your options ASAP.